shoebot/shoebot/README.md

 ## Getting help

-Installation can sometimes be tricky, to help use work out whats up paste the output of the following commands into a ticket on github
+Installation can sometimes be tricky, to help us work out whats up paste the output of the following commands into an issue on github

     python setup.py diagnose
     python setup.py test